fgsfds1/cbzconcat/README.md

 ### Commands

-- `concat`: Concatenate multiple CBZ files into a single archive
+- `concat`: Concatenate multiple CBZ files into a single archive ✅
+- `resize`: Resize all images in a CBZ file to a specified width ✅
+- `split`: Split a CBZ file into two parts ✅
+- `prune`: Intelligently prune duplicate CBZ files (🚧 not implemented yet)
+- `metadata`: Edit the metadata of a CBZ file (🚧 not implemented yet)
+- `version`: Show version information and exit ✅
-- `help`: Show help information
+- `help`: Show help information ✅

 ### Concat Command